 Early Childhood and Family Studies I is the introductory course for students interested in Early Childhood Education, pediatrics, social work and other related fields.
-It is the responsibility of the high school students to plan and carry out age appropriate lessons for the twelve preschoolers who attend bi-weekly.
 Sample units of study include: creating a bulletin board to use with the preschool class; the creative play areas of coloring, tempera, finger-paint, paste and collage, modeling, water and sand table, music and movement, unit blocks, and dramatic play; food and nutritious snacks; child abuse; creating and using a recipe chart; a literature experience using a variety of puppet alternatives.
 An additional requirement is a weekend baby simulation experience where students exhibit positive parenting techniques using a simulation doll.
+Students will visit and interact with preschool children at local community preschools.
 This course meets the 21st Century Life Careers/Career Technical Education credit requirement for graduation.